David Johnston, Oliver McCann, Steven Millar (NIIAS Chairman) and Kevin McCann

-The event, which was jointly organised by the NI Institute of Agricultural Science (NIIAS) and the Institute of Food Science and Technology (IFST), took place at 1.30pm on Friday 29 November at the Agri-Food and Biosciences Institute (AFBI) Hillsborough.
+The event, which was jointly organised by the NI Institute of Agricultural Science (NIIAS) and the Institute of Food Science and Technology (IFST), took place on Friday 29 November at the Agri-Food and Biosciences Institute (AFBI) Hillsborough.

 Professor Godfrey is Hope Professor of Zoology at Jesus College, Oxford.
 He chaired the Lead Expert Group of the UK Government’s Foresight Project on the Future of Food and Farming and is a member of the Strategy Advisory Board of the UK Global Food Security Programme and the Steering Group of the UK Government Green Food Project.
 He is also a member of the UN’s Committee on World Food Security.

 During his presentation, Professor Godfrey provided an insight into the future for agri-food, given the rising global demand for food, and increasing concern for the environment.
 This was follwed by a question and answer session.